FCC-ee Lessons from SuperKEKB: Disclaimer

 {This note is not meant as a substitution for a complete SuperKEKB review, which remains the task of the relevant expert committees.
 Instead, it is solely aimed at providing the European Strategy Group sufficient input to be able to take an informed decision in December 2025, in view of persistent questions and various rumours according to which the SuperKEKB issues would propagate to FCC-ee and reduce its luminosity ``by a factor 40 or more''.
 Besides a few pictures specifically produced for this report (e.g.,~Figs.~\ref{fig:ircerr} and \ref{fig:irap}), most, if not all, of the other information reported has already long been publicly disseminated in various forms, and has here been synthesised for the aforementioned purpose.

 This report presents the current understanding of the author.
-It does not necessarily reflect the views of the FCC Study Coordination Group, the KEK management, the KEKB Accelerator Review Committee, or the EAJADE project. }
+It does not necessarily reflect the views of the FCC Study Coordination Group, the KEK management, the KEKB Accelerator Review Committee, or the EAJADE project.
+Alternative or complementary descriptions and interpretations of the SuperKEKB luminosity performance have been presented elsewhere, e.g., \cite{PhysRevAccelBeams.26.071001,Zhou:2023dhi,gao25}. }